-Ph.D. in Economics and Cooperative Management (Course Work) Name of the Course Weightage of the Course Pedagogy Outcome of the Course % Change in the Syllabus (Old to New) Research Methodology Continuous Monitoring by atleast two teachers Teaching through PPT, and OHP presentations by all the senior teachers according to their expertise.
-This course helps the scholars in understanding the Research problem, objectives, hypotheses, research methods, techniques relating to data collection, tabulation, etc. Thoroughly.
+Ph.D. in Economics and Cooperative Management (Course Work) Name of the Course Weightage of the Course Pedagogy Outcome of the Course % Change in the Syllabus (Old to New) Research Methodology Continuous Monitoring by atleast two teachers PPT, and OHP in understanding the Research problem, objectives, hypotheses, research methods, techniques relating to data collection, tabulation, etc. Thoroughly.
 This helps to student to get an overview of the work he is going to do.
-Helps in preparation of research proposal for its registration Quantity and quality addition in the syllabus from 2013-14 to 2017- 18 is about 30 per cent.
-Review of Literature Intensive Assessment by the concerned guide and also other teachers.
+Helps in preparation of Quantity and quality addition in the syllabus from 2013-14 to 2017-18 is about 30 per cent. research proposal for its registration Review of Literature Intensive Assessment by the concerned guide and also other teachers.
 The students are informed by the guide and other teachers relating to the review sources, like books, journals, research reports, government reports and such other unpublished sources.
 The students also get information about various secondary data sources like, Economic Survey, Statistical Abstract, RBI publication, CSO reports, Budget documents, CMIE Reports, etc. It assumes great significance as it helps to understand theoretical structure, which is considered essential for further research and complete the thesis work well before the deadline.
 The Course also equips the students to understand systematic facts and latest theoretical developments for empirical analysis.
 This helps them to choose either Theoretical research, Empirical research or the research in Research Methodology itself.
 Not Applicable